mathworks/matlab-interface-refprop-coolprop/README.md

-# MATLAB interface to REFPROP and CoolProp
+# MATLAB&reg; interface to REFPROP and CoolProp

 ## Name
 MATLAB interface to REFPROP and CoolProp